google/zetasql/docs/functions-and-operators.md

  *-----------*/
 ```

-You can create a JSON object by passing in key value pairs.
+You can create a JSON object by passing in key-value pairs.
 For example:

 ```sql
 SELECT JSON_OBJECT('foo', 10, 'bar', TRUE) AS json_data